-Municipal Code References and Recommendations Subdivision Ordinance notice requirements are in Section 13.05.075 Preliminary Review and Notice of Hearing and require that the Community Development Director provide notice to "other agencies known to be affected or to have an interest."
-Recommendation: Add specific language for Type III and Type IV applications requiring transportation providers, including ODOT, Lincoln County Transit, and the Newport Municipal Airport, be notified of proposals that may impact their facilities or services.
-Section 14.45.050.C requires "where a proposed amendment to the Newport Comprehensive Plan or land use regulation would significantly affect an existing or planned transportation facility, the TIA must demonstrate that solutions have been developed that are consistent with the provisions of OAR 660- 012-0060." on regulations for urban areas and rural Bicycle parking is addressed in Section 14.14.070.
+TPR Requirement Municipal Code References and Recommendations (C)Other applications which affect private access to roads; and (D)Other applications within airport noise corridor and imaginary surfaces which affect airport operations.
+Subdivision Ordinance notice requirements are in Section 13.05.075 Preliminary Review and Notice of Hearing and require that the Community Development Director provide notice to "other agencies known to be affected or to have an interest."
+Recommendation: Add specific language for Type III and Type IV applications requiring transportation providers, including ODOT, Lincoln County Transit, and the Newport Municipal Airport, be notified of proposals that may impact their facilities or services. (g) Regulations assuring amendments to land use designations, densities, and design standards are consistent with the functions, capacities and performance standards of facilities identified in the TSP.
+Section 14.45.050.C requires "where a proposed amendment to the Newport Comprehensive Plan or land use regulation would significantly affect an existing or planned transportation facility, the TIA must demonstrate that solutions have been developed that are consistent with the provisions of OAR 660-012-0060."
+This TPR provision is met.
+(3) Local governments shall adopt land use or subdivisi communities as set forth below. on regulations for urban areas and rural (a) Bicycle parking facilities as part of new multi-family residential developments of four units or more, new retail, office and institutional developments, and all transit transfer stations and park-and-ride lots.
+Bicycle parking is addressed in Section 14.14.070.
 Bicycle parking facilities are required as part of new multifamily residential developments of 4 units or more, as well as new retail, office, and institutional developments.
 The amount of bicycle parking required depends on the number of required vehicle parking spaces.
 Recommendation: As appropriate, consider adding transit transfer stations and park-and-ride lots to the facilities which require bicycle parking.
-Also
+Also consider referencing the Lincoln County